 - to get better at snatching

-And that last one is the key and twist, we want you to do as many reps as possible in a set, you’ll be motivated to do as many or get better with your sets, otherwise you will be doing a lot of Turkish Getups.
-Don’t get me wrong, Turkish Getups are great, I love them, you probably love them too, but… They take time, especially if you need to do 6 for each of your sets —that’s if you don’t meet minimum reps— and you rather want to use that time for getting reps of snatches in.
-We choose the Turkish Getup as it’s a great exercise, but especially for shoulder stability and strength, thus improving your lock-out duration and being able to rest more during your snatching at some stage.
+And that last one is the key and twist, we want you to do as many reps as possible in a set, you’ll be motivated to do as many or get better with your sets, otherwise, you will be doing a lot of Turkish Getups.
+Don’t get me wrong, Turkish Getups are great, I love them, you probably love them too, but… They take time, especially if you need to do 6 for each of your sets—that’s if you don’t meet minimum reps—and you rather want to use that time for getting reps of snatches in.
+We choose the Turkish Getup as it’s a great exercise overall, but especially great for shoulder stability and strength, thus improving your lock-out duration and being able to rest more during your snatching at some stage.

-- Maybe you want to quit smoking, something to take your mind off smoking
+- Maybe you want to quit smoking; this is something to take your mind off smoking

-- Maybe you want to stop drinking, something to keep your mind off drinking
+- Maybe you want to stop drinking; this is something to keep your mind off drinking

 - Maybe you want to get to the next level with your training